 You’ve probably heard the saying, “It takes a village to raise a child.”
 Well, you could also say it takes a tribe to grow a brand.
 This is where a concept like retail syndication can be a game-changer for your online store.

-Retail syndication is a way for you to build relationships and display user-generated content (UGC) — reviews, testimonials, questions, and comments — across a network of retail websites and social platforms.
-Bazaarvoice, for example, has a network of over 1,750 global retailers that receive 20x more traffic than other networks.
+Retail syndication is a way for you to build relationships and display user-generated content (UGC) — customer reviews, testimonials, questions, and photos — across a network of retail websites and social platforms.

-When Primal Kitchen adopted retail syndication, the brand saw a 64x increase in reviews on retailer sites.
+For example when Primal Kitchen adopted retail syndication across the Bazaarvoice Network of over 1,750 retailers, the brand saw a 64x increase in reviews on retailer sites.
 This led to a 131% conversion rate increase for its own products on Target.com.

 4. Showcase your products through videos